 What is the best sleeping position?

 As stated above, the way we sleep at night including what we sleep on can contribute to symptoms of neck pain and headaches.
 We are often asked what the best position to sleep in is.
 We generally recommend to sleep on your side or on your back.
 However, we can still end up in unfavorable positions even when sleeping on our back/side.
 For example, people that sleep on their back with their arms overhead may develop shoulder problems, nerve pain, and thoracic outlet syndrome (TOS).
 This is why we recommend sleeping in a "neutral" body position and is also why we do not advise sleeping on our stomach.
 When laying face down, the head and neck must turn to a specific side which can lead to many of the conditions stated above.

 The concepts of a neutral body position are also in play when trying to find the proper pillow.
 Many "cervical pillows" have a built in contour to help accentuate the natural curves in the upper back and neck.
 Many people run into problems when they have too many pillows which pushes their head upwards excessively.
 On the flip side, too little support allows the head to drop into extension.
-If you have questions on whether you have the proper pillow and you are in West County St. Louis, call us today to schedule a free consult.
+Click Here to learn more about the importance of Sleep.

 Our first recommendation for those that have neck pain, or any other ailment, is to evaluate the tasks that you do throughout the day.
 If you drive a lot or work on a computer, have you ever assessed your sitting posture?
 Maybe it's your form when you work out or you are sleeping on a 15 year old mattress and pillow.
 Addressing the low hanging fruit in this fashion will yield long term benefits.